clojure-finance/clojure-backtesting-website/content/md/posts/user-guide.md

 ![image](/img/trade-logic.jpg)

 The most tricky part is the logic of trading.
-Say you are at date 2022-10-24, and you buy 10 shares of xx security.
-This will result in a pending order which will be settle by the backtester on the next call of `next-date` (if there is indeed xx security in the market).
+Say you are on date 2022-10-24, and you buy 10 shares of xx security.
+This order will not be traded immediately.
+Instead, it will result in a pending order which will be settle by the backtester on the next call of `next-date` (if there is indeed xx security in the market).
 What you will observe is that your portfolio will not change immediately after `order`, and `order-record` will not be updated either.
-They will only be updated on next day.
-The price of the traded ticker is by default the **closing price** of the next day (`:PRC` in CRSP).
+They will only be updated on the next day.
+The price of the traded ticker is by default the **closing price** of the next day.

 ## Cache Mechanism